All Episodes

 It doesn't say the son is 61.

-It says here most Italian men still live at home late in their 30s, enjoying their mama's cooking, washing, and ironing.
+It says here, most Italian men still live at home, late in their 30s, enjoying their mama's cooking, washing, and ironing.

-That's I've I have had a perpetual fear that they will never leave.
+I have had a perpetual fear that they will never leave.

-Did you see the latest Zogby poll?
+The answer is actually multifaceted, but nevertheless, did you see the latest Zogby poll?

 The president has a 24% approval number.

-Overall, 44% oppose the war, or 55% oppose it, 44% support it, but that's that's going up.
+Overall, 44% oppose the war, or 55% oppose it, 44% support it.

 It's going up.

-Well, we don't listen, this doesn't make any sense.
+This doesn't make any sense.

-It went up and polled it again.
+They went out and polled it again.

 They had to admit, yep, first poll was right.

-Uh I'll tell you something.
+I'll tell you something.

-I think that that a large factor in the dissatisfaction with the Iraq war poll is simply people upset that they don't think that we are kicking butt all across that country.
+I think that a large factor in the dissatisfaction with the Iraq war poll is simply people upset that they don't think that we are kicking butt all across that country.

 We are the United States of America.